rzzzwilson/SquarewaveGenerator/README.rst

 .. image:: DS1Z_QuickPrint3.png

 Not bad for a cheap little circuit.
-It draws less than 3mA at 5volts.
+It draws less than 3mA at 5volts, unloaded.
+About 30mA into a 50 ohm load.

 I have been building circuits on PCB lately using the PCB shops in China with through-hole components, but now I want to get into surface-mounted components